makandra/rspec_candy/README.md

     Time.parse('2012-12-01 14:00:00.5').should == Time.parse('2012-12-01 14:00')

-  Note that two times in a different time zones will still be considered different.q
+  Note that two times in a different time zones will still be considered different.

 **include_hash**